+HK\$ HK\$197,039

+Exemplary damages HK\$ 20,000

+Loss of earnings HK\$ 77,039

 Injury to feelings HK\$ 100,000

-Loss of earnings HK\$ 77,039

-Exemplary damages HK\$ 20,000

-HK\$197,039

 The Court awarded HK\$100,000 in damages for injury to feelings flowing from both the acts of sexual harassment and the dismissal.
 In assessing the award, the Court considered the fact that the offensive behavior of the Defendant persisted for over a month, and that the eventual dismissal of the Plaintiff was high-handed and abusive to the Plaintiff's personal dignity.
 As a result of the sexual harassment, the Plaintiff suffered anxiety, stress, humiliation, physical injury, and insomnia.